Watch Tony Hawk cover Nine Inch Nails’ 'Wish' with Trent Reznor and all-star backing band

 Last year saw Hawk host a skateboarding, music and gaming festival called Weekend Jam, which featured headline performances from Modest Mouse, Descendents, and Devo (via Kerrang!).

-Now, the skater has teamed up with NIN frontman Reznor to record a collaborative take on the band’s 1992 single ‘Wish’ on the YouTube channel ‘Mikey And His Yuke’.
+Now, the skater has teamed up with NIN frontman Reznor to record a collaborative take on the band’s 1992 single ‘Wish’ for the YouTube channel ‘Mikey And His Yuke’.

 Hawk, who provided vocals on the cover, is seen skateboarding through the streets in the accompanying DIY-style visuals.
-Reznor, meanwhile, makes a comedic cameo appearance as he crosses the road.
+Reznor, meanwhile, makes a comedic cameo appearance as he attempts to cross the road.

 The track also features contributions from current and former members of The Dillinger Escape Plan (Ben Weinman), The Bronx (Brad Magers), Every Time I Die (Ryan Leger) and more.